Blog Nutrition Can You Eat Coffee Beans? Yes, but With Caution

 See also

 It’s also important to drink plenty of water when eating coffee beans.
-This will help to prevent dehydration and digestive issues (13).
+This will help prevent dehydration and digestive issues (18).

 The amount of caffeine in beans varies depending on the type of bean.
 For example, Arabica beans contain less caffeine than Robusta beans.

 If you’re consuming caffeine through other sources, such as coffee or tea, it’s important to factor this into your choices.
-Consuming too much caffeine can lead to side effects such as anxiety, headaches and insomnia (2).
+Consuming too much caffeine can lead to side effects such as anxiety, headaches, and insomnia (3).

 Which Coffee Beans Are Edible?

 There are many different types of coffee beans, but not all of them are edible.
 The most common type of edible coffee bean is the Arabica bean.
-Other types of edible beans include:
+Other types of edible bean include:

 • Robusta